SparseLinearAlgebra/spbla/docs/joss/paper.md

 linear algebra operations.
 While GPGPU utilization for high-performance linear algebra is common, the high complexity of GPGPU programming makes the implementation of the complete set of sparse operations on GPGPU challenging.
-Thus, it is worth to address this problem by focusing on a basic by still important case — sparse Boolean algebra.
+Thus, it is worth to address this problem by focusing on a basic but still important case — sparse Boolean algebra.

 # Statement of need